Y0Coss/docs-fork/pages/storage_and_backup/file_storage/file_storage_service/getting_started/guide.en-gb.md

 ---
 title: File Storage Service - Getting started (Alpha)
-excerpt: Learn how to set up and manage OVHcloud’s File Storage Service with your OpenStack project.
-This guide covers CLI setup, share creation, client access, and mounting on your VMs.
+excerpt: "Learn how to set up and manage OVHcloud’s File Storage Service with your OpenStack project.
+This guide covers CLI setup, share creation, client access, and mounting on your VMs."
-updated: 2025-13-08
+updated: 2025-10-08
 ---

 ## Objective

 OVHcloud provides a File Storage Service powered by OpenStack Manila.
 This service offers managed NFS shares on private networks, supporting ReadWriteMany (RWX) access across multiple instances or Kubernetes pods.